lowcoder-org/lowcoder/docs/data-sources/connect-to-databases-1/graphql.md

 Follow the steps to create a GraphQL query directly.

 1. In the query editor, click **+ New**.
 2. Select **GraphQL Query** in Data sources.
-Openblocks offers this built-in plain data source so that you can quickly create GraphQL queries without adding a new data source first.
+Lowcoder offers this built-in plain data source so that you can quickly create GraphQL queries without adding a new data source first.

     <figure><img src="../../.gitbook/assets/graphql-7.png" alt=""><figcaption></figcaption></figure>
 3. Enter URL, Query, Variables, Parameters, and fill in other fields if needed.&#x20;